acatone-git/SteelSeries_Stratus_Plus_Bluetooth_Setup_Windows/README.md

 - On Windows, navigate to PC Settings > Devices > Bluetooth & Other Devices

-- Press on the + button labeled "Add Bluetooth or other Device"
+- Click on the + button labeled "Add Bluetooth or other Device"
 - Select Bluetooth & then pick the device named "Steelseries Stratus+"

 ![S2](https://user-images.githubusercontent.com/67967964/192275095-21c182dd-8ef5-4a5d-b059-810e91018831.jpg)